McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 ![download](assets/img/download-small.png)

 ### Speed Dials
-Material UI offers a speed `SpeedDial` component that allows developers to create a floating action button, which can display related actions.
+Material UI offers a `SpeedDial` component that allows developers to create a floating action button containing related actions.
 The `SpeedDial` component is often used to group action that manipulate the state of an object e.g., "edit", "delete", and "save".
 We will now learn how to create a styled `SpeedDial` component that adheres to McMaster Branding Standards.

 Create a `MacSpeedDial.tsx` file in the `components/MacComponents` directory and add the following lines of code to it:
 ```